Pros and Cons List Template

 Creating a list that details both sides of the argument makes it easier to visualize the potential impact of your decision.
 Making your pros and cons list objectively can help weigh each pro and con against the others.
 You can then present your decision with confidence, making a solid argument for why it's the right one.

-This Pros and Cons List Template makes it easy to brainstorm, organize your thoughts, and see the positive and negative sides of a decision at a glance.
+The pros and cons template makes it easy to brainstorm, organize your thoughts, and see the positive and negative sides of a decision at a glance.

-How to fill in pros and cons list template
+How to use the pros and cons list template

-First, set some time aside so you and your team can brainstorm together around a decision or choice.
-Set a timer to keep the session efficient, and ask everyone to add stickies to the board, grouping them in either the “pros” or “cons” section of the template.
+Brainstorm: Set aside some time to brainstorm with your team around a decision or choice.
+During the brainstorming session, set a timer to keep the session efficient.
+Ask everyone to add sticky notes to the board and group them into either the "pros" or "cons" section of the template.

-How to use a pros and cons list
+Why use a pros and cons list template?

 Pros and cons list examples